 The best way to get around in California is definitely by car, especially if you’re looking to surf.
 California doesn’t have great public transportation, so while you can take the train along the coast, get an Uber driver, or use trams and trolleys in some cities to get around, you pretty much need your own set of wheels to have any freedom and flexibility.

 California doesn’t have many toll roads (and they’re usually optional) so you don’t have major tolls to consider when driving long distances.

-Renting an economy car will usually run about $30 – 35 per day, and a decent SUV $50-60 per day.
-Fully equipped campervans are a great option to explore California and typically run between $100 – 200 per day.
-Pricing for campervans heavily fluctuates depending on the season, with the winter having the lowest rates (Nov – Feb) and the summer the highest rates (May – Sept).
+Renting an economy car will usually run about $30 – $35 per day, and a decent SUV can be around $50 – $120 per day.
+Renting a campervan is a great way to explore California – campervan pricing typically runs between $100 – $200 per day.
+Pricing for campervan rentals heavily fluctuates depending on the season, with the winter having the lowest rates (Nov – Feb) and the summer the highest rates (May – Sept).

 If you’re using Expedia to book rental cars, always look at the ‘Total Cost’ of the rental rather than the advertised daily rate as there are always various taxes and fees that aren’t included in the advertised rate.

 - San Diego >> San Francisco $467 Total for 2 Week Economy Car Rental (from ~$33 per day)